venture-hacks/webapp-starter/README.md

-# venturehacks-seed — the seed for the VentureHacks basic tech session
+# webapp-starter — the seed for the VentureHacks tech session

 ## Getting Started

-To get you started you can simply clone the webapp-starter repository and install the dependencies:
+To get you started you can simply clone the webapp-starter repository and install the dependencies.
+If you get lost, either yell my name out and flail or use git to pull the next step down.

 ### Prerequisites